 Volunteering We welcome parents in our schools as volunteers throughout the school year.
 Family interested in volunteering in a specific classroom should speak directly with their child's teacher.
 School volunteers can reach out to the main office to see what opportunities are available.
 Massachusetts law now requires that all volunteers who may have unsupervised contact with students have a Criminal Offender Records Information (CORI) check.
 Appropriate forms are available in the NIS front office.

-School volunteer opportunities can include:

-- Share their skills and knowledge in classroom workshops

-- Chaperone class field trips

-- Work in the library/media center

-- Participate in fundraising activities

-- Lunchroom supervision

-Arrangements to volunteer for one these roles should be made with the Assistant Principal.
+School volunteer opportunities can include: Share their skills and knowledge in classroom workshops Chaperone class field trips Work in the library/media center Participate in fundraising activities Lunchroom supervision Arrangements to volunteer for one of these roles should be made with the Assistant Principal and/or classroom teacher.

 School Council "School Councils are at the heart of the Education Reform Law of 1993 As instruments of collaboration, councils provide each school community with an opportunity to shape the direction that the school takes as it works to strengthen teaching and learning for the students at that school."
-(Robert V. Antonucci, Commissioner of Education).
+(Robert V. Antonucci, Commissioner of Education). at that school.
+(Robert V. Antonacci, commissioner of Education).

 The Nantucket Intermediate School Council is comprised of elected parents, teachers, staff, and community members.
-Meetings are open to the public and are held on a monthly basis during the school year from 4:00 p.m. to approximately 5:00 p.m. in the NIS Library on the first Thursday of every month.
+Meetings are open to the public and are held on a monthly basis during the school year from 3:00 p.m. to approximately 4:00 p.m. in the NIS Library one Thursday of each month.
 If you are interested in becoming a member of the School Council, please contact the Friends of Nantucket Public Schools at 228-7285 ext.
 1168.
 (Parent elections are organized and held by the Friends every spring.)

-Friends of Nantucket Public Schools (FONPS) The Friends of Nantucket Public Schools (Nantucket's PTA/PTO) is an organization of parents, teachers and community members whose purpose is to support and promote quality education for the children of Nantucket's public schools by: publishing and distributing a newsletter planning family activity nights organizing parent workshops providing year-round scholarships through the Children's Fund providing parent coordinators in each school organizing parent representative elections for school council providing financial support for summer reading programs awarding grants for faculty-initiated special projects to enhance curriculum Please call the Friends at 228-7285 ext.
+Friends of The Friends of Nantucket Public Schools (Nantucket's PTA/PTO) is an organization Nantucket of parents, teachers and community members whose purpose is to support and Public promote quality education for the children of Nantucket's public schools by: Schools (FONPS) • publishing and distributing a newsletter • planning family activity nights • organizing parent workshops • providing year-round scholarships through the Children's Fund • providing parent coordinators in each school organizing parent representative elections for school council • providing financial support for summer reading programs • awarding grants for faculty-initiated special projects to enhance curriculum

+Please call the Friends at 228-7285 ext.
 1168 for further information.

-Extended Day Program The Nantucket Community School's Extended Day Program provides out-of-school enrichment opportunities for students, preK-12.
-Their mission is "to strengthen educational, social and recreational opportunities through diverse and school and community partnerships in a safe, nurturing and supportive environment for the youth of Nantucket."
-If you are interested in getting involved, you may contact the director at: 508-228-7285 ext.
-1162
+All meetings are open to the public.

-SNAC The Special Needs Advisory Council is an organization of families, teachers, and community members who support and promote the quality of education for students with diverse learning needs and challenges.
-They are dedicated to: supporting school staff in developing or improving special education services providing training and support for parents of children with special needs providing information for respite care promoting community awareness providing ongoing parent support groups For further information, please call: Michele Brady, Special Services Director, 508-228-7285 ext.
-1355 Nantucket Community School The Nantucket Community School provides supplemental services and programs to all four district schools by: assisting the school administration with community-related grants, special projects, and community relations, including outreach and communications coordinate after-school programs and homework clubs providing a list of rentals for staff housing needs providing a representative from the schools to local boards, councils, and working groups whenever requested by community organizations coordinator adult education programs supervising the operation of the pool coordinating summer camps for students
+SNAC The Special Needs Advisory Council is an organization of families, teachers and community members who support and promote the quality of education for students with diverse learning needs and challenges.
+They are dedicated to: supporting school staff in developing or improving special education services • providing training and support for parents of children with special needs • providing information for respite care • promoting community awareness providing ongoing parent support groups

+For more information, please call:

+Dr. Michele Boebert, Special Services Director, 508-228-7285 ext.
+1355